LBNL-UCB-STI/beam/docs/inputs.rst

    beam.agentsim.agents.modalBehaviors.multinomialLogit.params.walk_intercept = 0.0
    beam.agentsim.agents.modalBehaviors.multinomialLogit.params.bike_intercept = 0.0
    beam.agentsim.agents.modalBehaviors.multinomialLogit.params.bike_transit_intercept = 0.0
-   beam.agentsim.agents.modalBehaviors.multinomialLogit.params.transit_crowding = 0.0
+   beam.agentsim.agents.modalBehaviors.multinomialLogit.params.ride_hail_subscription = 0.0
-   beam.agentsim.agents.modalBehaviors.multinomialLogit.params.transit_crowding_percentile = 90
    beam.agentsim.agents.modalBehaviors.multinomialLogit.utility_scale_factor = 1.0
-   beam.agentsim.agents.modalBehaviors.lccm.paramFile = ${beam.inputDirectory}"/lccm-long.csv"
+   beam.agentsim.agents.modalBehaviors.lccm.filePath = ${beam.inputDirectory}"/lccm-long.csv"
    #Toll params
-   beam.agentsim.toll.file=${beam.inputDirectory}"/toll-prices.csv"
+   beam.agentsim.toll.filePath=${beam.inputDirectory}"/toll-prices.csv"

 * modeChoiceClass: Selects the choice algorithm to be used by agents to select mode when faced with a choice.
 Default of ModeChoiceMultinomialLogit is recommended but other algorithms include ModeChoiceMultinomialLogit ModeChoiceTransitIfAvailable ModeChoiceDriveIfAvailable ModeChoiceRideHailIfAvailable ModeChoiceUniformRandom ModeChoiceLCCM.
 * maximumNumberOfReplanningAttempts: Replanning happens if a Person cannot have some resource required to continue trip in the chosen mode.
 If the number of replanning exceeded this value WALK mode is chosen.
 * defaultValueOfTime: This value of time is used by the ModeChoiceMultinomialLogit choice algorithm unless the value of time is specified in the populationAttributes file.
 * minimumValueOfTime: value of time cannot be lower than this value
+* transitVehicleTypeVOTMultipliers: The types have to be in sync with file pointed in the parameter `beam.agentsim.agents.vehicles.vehicleTypesFilePath`: ["BUS-DEFAULT:1.0","RAIL-DEFAULT:1.0","FERRY-DEFAULT:1.0","SUBWAY-DEFAULT:1.0","CABLE_CAR-DEFAULT:1.0","TRAM-DEFAULT:1.0"]
 * modeVotMultiplier: allow to modify value of time for a particular trip mode
 * modeVotMultiplier.waiting: not used now
 * overrideAutomationLevel: the value to be used to override the vehicle automation level when calculating generalized time of ride-hail legs
 * overrideAutomationForVOTT: enabled overriding of automation level (see overrideAutomationLevel)
 * poolingMultiplier: this multiplier is used when calculating generalized time for pooled ride-hail trip for a particular vehicle automation level
+* bikeMultiplier: Value of time multiplier for bike situations: commute or non-commute trip, age of the rider.
-* highTimeSensitivity.highCongestion.highwayFactor.Level5 when a person go by car (not ride-hail) these params allow to set generalized time multiplier for a particular link for different situations: work trip/other trips, high/low traffic, highway or not, vehicle automation level
+* highTimeSensitivity/lowTimeSensitivity when a person go by car (not ride-hail) these params allow to set generalized time multiplier for a particular link for different situations: work trip/other trips, high/low traffic, highway or not, vehicle automation level
 * params.transfer: Constant utility (where 1 util = 1 dollar) of making transfers during a transit trip.
+* params.transit_crowding: Multiplier utility of avoiding "crowded" transit vehicle.
+Should be negative.
+* params.transit_crowding_percentile: Which percentile to use to get the occupancyLevel (number of passengers / vehicle capacity).
+The route may have different occupancy levels during the legs/vehicle stops.
+* params.transit_crowding_VOT_multiplier: This value is used to multiply crowding when calculated value of time in a crowded vehicle .
+* params.transit_crowding_VOT_threshold: How full should be a vehicle to turn on crowding calculation.
+0 - empty, 1 - full.
 * params.car_intercept: Constant utility (where 1 util = 1 dollar) of driving.
 * params.cav_intercept: Constant utility (where 1 util = 1 dollar) of using CAV.
 * params.walk_transit_intercept: Constant utility (where 1 util = 1 dollar) of walking to transit.